google/dfdewey/docs/usage.md

 ## Docker

-If using Elasticsearch and PostgreSQL in Docker, they can be started using [docker-compose](https://docs.docker.com/compose/install/) from the `docker` folder.
+If using OpenSearch and PostgreSQL in Docker, they can be started using [docker-compose](https://docs.docker.com/compose/install/) from the `docker` folder.